 There is no question that the department and university were more than welcoming and that they took the evaluation process very seriously.
-We did have a number of concerns regarding the documentation that we were provided.
-First, it was not made sufficiently clear to us that the program in question had not been offered for some time due to staffing shortages, and that the program structure and course documents were drafted in 2010 when the program was staffed with six faculty rather than the current two.
-We were also confused about the role of the department in completing Annex 5 (Quality Standards and Indicators for Self-Evaluation).
+We were, however, confused about the role of the department in completing Annex 5 (Quality Standards and Indicators for Self-Evaluation).
 Our assumption was that this section was completed in consultation with program team, however this appears not to have been the case.